Agribusiness and Science Technology

 500 32nd Street North

-Wisconsin Rapids, Wisconsin 54494
+Wisconsin Rapids, WI 54494

 What You'll Learn

-Mid-State’s Agribusiness and Science Technology program prepares students to be owners or employees of a farm business in all sectors of the agriculture industry or work in businesses that support the agriculture industry.
+Mid-State’s Agribusiness Science & Technology program prepares students to be owners or employees of a farm business in all sectors of the agriculture industry or work in businesses that support the agriculture industry.
 The program includes dairy and livestock management and traditional crop production.

 You’ll learn to develop a nutrient management plan, calculate cost of production, and develop a long-term facility and equipment plan as well as a farm business plan.
 Hands-on experiences include taking soil samples; identifying diseases, insects, and weeds that impact profitability; and working with livestock nutrition and management.
 Graduates may obtain a private pesticide applicators certificate.